-Bok choy soup recipes - talks about a very popular Chinese vegetable; how to clean, prepare, cook and grow it.
+Welcome to the bok choy soup recipes webpage.
+It talks about a very popular Chinese vegetable; how to clean, prepare, cook and grow it.

 Bok choy 白菜 (bai cai) is ubiquitous in Singapore.
 It is one of the easiest vegetable to prepare and eat.
 The stems are sweet, succulent and mild tasting.
 Hands down one of my favourites.
 When I do not know what to eat or buy, I invariably fall back on the trusty bok choy.